-The Government, in their note at para 6 and 7 have left the benefits of rationalisation and the question of workload in terms of the decisions of the 15th Indian Labour Conference, to tive" union.
-Under the B.I.R.Act and otherwise at most of the are the INTUC affiliates - the same people who are, as we to promote employers' rationalisation schemes.
+The Government, in their note at para 6 and 7 have left the benefits of rationalisation and the question of workload in terms of the decisions of the 15th Indian Labour Conference, to be decided locally in consultation with the so-called "representative" union.
+Under the B.I.R.Act and otherwise at most of the centres of the textile industry, the "representative unions" have seen above, ever ready to sacrifice workers interests to promote employers rationalisation schemes.